awalder/Pathtracer/README.md

 ## <a name="Currentstate"></a> Current state
 This is still work on progress.
 Currently can load scene, render it using rasterizing pipeline or raytrace using RT-cores.
-No actual pathtracing performed yet.
+Two modes implemented, pathtracing and ambient occlusion.

 ## External libraries used
 - [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/)